 These materials would be properly handled and disposed of in accordance with applicable regulations.
 Construction personnel would be required to have the necessary training and/or certifications to operate equipment used during project activities, minimizing the risk of accidental release of hazardous materials due to equipment failure.
 The project would not increase, encourage, or otherwise facilitate the transportation of hazardous materials above existing conditions.
-The amount of fuels and oil to power construction equipment would be typical of similar projects and no long-term operational impacts related to the routine transport, handling, or disposal of hazardous materials would result from the project.
+The amount of fuels and oil to power construction equipment would be typical of similar projects.
+The GAC media is designed to adsorb contaminants, including PCE during treatment.
+Once the media is spent, as observed by the presence of PCE at the middle point of the treatment system during routine water sampling, a GAC media exchange will be scheduled.
+The City will work with a qualified vendor to supply new media and dispose of the spent media.
+Disposal options for GAC include profiling and disposal at an Environmental Protection Agency (EPA)-approved landfill, incineration, or regeneration.
+Due to the relatively low PCE concentrations, it is anticipated that approximately one bed (20,000 pounds) of GAC will need to be disposed of annually. and nNo significant long-term operational impacts related to the routine transport, handling, or disposal of hazardous materials would result from the project.

 Therefore, the project would not create a significant hazard to the public or environment through the routine transport, use, or disposal of hazardous materials, through reasonably foreseeable upset and accident conditions involving the release of hazardous materials, or through use of hazardous materials within 0.25-mile of a school.
 These impacts would be less than significant.